brickbazooka9/Entrepreneur_CW1/README.md

 #### Why This Approach Works

 Starting with an incubator/accelerator de-risks our early stages by providing capital, expertise, and investor access, critical for a proptech startup needing to prove product-market fit.
 The staged funding rounds align with milestones—building, scaling, and globalizing—while our London base leverages a prime real estate market to attract angels and VCs.
-By targeting a £50 million valuation, we position Entrepreneurs for an IPO, unlocking public capital to redefine property valuation worldwide.
+By targeting a £50 million valuation, we position ScuderiaEstate for an IPO, unlocking public capital to redefine property valuation worldwide.

 ## Sales and Marketing Plan